jdeboer/ganalytics/README.md

 ### Asumptions

-**The following examples assume you have successfully completed the above steps.**
+**The following examples assume you have successfully completed the above steps and have named your Google Analytics query object: `myQuery`.**

 ### Example 1 - Setting the date range